camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-2.markdown

 So how does `setq` work if the variable name needs to be quoted?
 With macros, you can take the arguments you're passed, *before they are evaluated*, and generate whatever code you want.
+This new code is used in place of the macro form.

-So `setq` could be implemented with a macro that quotes the variable name symbol. (`setq` is actually a built-in special form, but you can implement similar behavior with a macro).
+`setq` could be implemented as a macro that quotes the variable name symbol.
+(`setq` is *actually* a built-in special form, but you can implement similar behavior with a macro).
 Here's a simple `setq`-style macro:

 ```emacs-lisp
 (defmacro my-setq (symbol value)